When the World Feels Heavy, Art Holds the Light

 So here I am - still painting.
 Still believing.
 Still hoping.

-And I hope you’ll find your version of that too—whatever reminds you that beauty still exists, even in the mess.
+I hope you’ll find your version of that too, whatever reminds you that beauty still exists, even in the mess.
 Whatever helps you feel more connected, more grounded, more you.

 Thanks for being here.